 The property tax process begins with assessments, which are conducted by the local municipality (city, town, village).
 Property assessments represent the values of the property as of January 1 of a given year.
-It is not unusual to not have a reevaluation every 3 to 5 years.
+A reevaluation could be annually or every few years.

 When assessments are determined for the year (typically March or later), property owners are sent a Notice of Assessment from the local assessor.
 Property owners are provided a period of time to discuss the assessment with the assessor during Open Book and appeal to the municipality's Board of Review.
 After the period for appeal has passed, it would normally be too late for the property owner to appeal the assessed property value for the given year.